 To assess if the increase in Hfq in cells lacking bS21-2 is due to increased translation of the hfq mRNA, we assessed the relative translation of mRNAs containing the hfq 5´ UTR using a GFP reporter assay (described in more detail below).
-Briefly, a reporter consisting of a strong constitutive promoter driving expression of the 5´ UTR of hfq fused to GFP was introduced into cells with and without bS21-2 and compared to a similar reporter with a control 5´ UTR (tul4). .

-in our GFP reporter assay, using the experimentally-determined transcription start site (Meibom et al. 2009; Chambers & Bender 2011).
-We found that there is approximately 1.88-fold more GFP produced from the 5´ UTR of hfq in cells lacking bS21-2, suggesting that Hfq may be efficiently translated by ribosomes without bS21-2 (Figure 6B).
+Briefly, a reporter consisting of a strong constitutive promoter driving expression of the 5´ UTR of hfq fused to GFP was introduced into cells with and without bS21-2 and compared to a similar reporter with a control 5´ UTR (tul4).
+We found that there is approximately 1.88-fold more GFP produced from the 5´ UTR of hfq in cells lacking bS21-2, suggesting that Hfq may be more efficiently translated by ribosomes without bS21-2 (Figure 6B).

-Previous research on the impacts of Hfq on T6SS gene expression is inconsistent, with one study indicating pdpB and pdpA are down-regulated in an hfq mutant at the transcript level in Francisella novicida (Clemens & Bender, 2011), one indicating pdpB is up-regulated in an hfq mutant at the transcript level in F. tularensis subsp. holarctica LVS (Meibom et al. 2009), and one indicating that IglA, IglB, IglC, and IglH are down-regulated at the protein level in F. tularensis subsp. holarctica LVS (Lenco et al. 2014).
-To determine the impact of Hfq on T6SS protein abundance, we assessed the abundance of several T6SS proteins known to be impacted by bS21-2, including PdpB, IglA, and IglB (Trautmann & Ramsey, 2022), in wild-type and Δhfq cells with immunoblotting.
-PdpB was found to be more abundant in Δhfq cells compared to wild-type (>2-fold; p<0.01), while IglB and IglA, which are encoded on a different operon than PdpB, were not impacted by the loss of Hfq (Figure 6C).
-This is in contrast to ΔrpsU2 which contains less PdpB, IglB, and IglA (Figure 6C; Trautmann & Ramsey, 2022).
-These data suggest that PdpB may be regulated by Hfq distinctly from IglB and IglA, consistent with Meibom et al. (2009).
+The role of F. tularensis Hfq in regulating T6SS gene expression is unclear, as inconsistent results have been reported.
+A study reporting a transcriptomic analysis of cells lacking Hfq reported that one of the two Francisella Pathogenicity Island (FPI) operons encoding the T6SS, the pdpA operon, was upregulated in an hfq mutant (Meibom et al. 2009).
+Another study focused on the proteome determined that proteins encoded by the other FPI operon, the iglA operon, are less abundant and found no change in the abundance of proteins encoded by the pdpA operon.
+(Lenco et al. 2014).
+To clarify the impact of Hfq on T6SS protein abundance, we determined the abundance of several T6SS proteins governed by bS21-2 encoded on both FPI operons in cells with and without Hfq by quantitative immunoblotting (Fig 6C) (Trautmann and Ramsey, 2022).
+PdpB, encoded on the pdpA operon, was more abundant in cells without Hfq compared to wild-type (>2-fold; p<0.01), while IglB and IglA, encoded on the iglA operon, were not impacted by the loss of Hfq (Figure 6C).
+This is in contrast to cells lacking bS21-2, which contained reduced amounts of all three proteins (Figure 6C; Trautmann & Ramsey, 2022).
+These data suggest that proteins encoded by the pdpA operon may be regulated by Hfq distinctly from those encoded by the iglA operon, consistent with Meibom et al. (2009).

-To determine if the presence of Hfq impacts the translation of T6SS 5’ UTRs, as bS21-2 appears to, we analyzed Δhfq in the GFP reporter assays using the pdpA or tul4 5´ UTRs.
-Our findings show that translation from the pdpA or tul4 5´ UTRs is not impacted when Hfq is absent compared to wild-type, while pdpA translation decreases if bS21-2 is absent (Figure 6D).
-This may indicate that Hfq-associated changes in protein abundance are not occurring at the level of translation.
+Our prior work indicates that bS21-2 impacts translation of T6SS protein, but Hfq can exert its through a variety of mechanisms, some of which result in changes in transcript abundance.
+To determine if the presence of Hfq impacts the translation of T6SS, as bS21-2 appears to, we analyzed the ability of cells lacking Hfq to translate mRNAs containing either the pdpA or tul4 5´ UTRs fused to a reporter gene, gfp.
+Our findings show that translation of mRNAs with the pdpA or tul4 5´ UTRs are not altered when Hfq is absent compared to wild-type, while pdpA translation decreases if bS21-2 is absent (Figure 6D).
+This indicates that Hfq-associated changes in protein abundance are not due to changes in translation initiation.